z390development/z390/doc/zVSAM/zVSAM_V2.4_Design_ACB_Processes.md

 - OPEN
 - CLOSE

-*Note:* OPEN and CLOSE macros can be used to open and close either sequential files represented by a DCB and/or zVSAM files represented by an ACB.
+**Note:** OPEN and CLOSE macros can be used to open and close either sequential files represented by a DCB and/or zVSAM files represented by an ACB.

-A description of these interfaces as implemented for z390 and zVSAM is detailed in the next chapters
+A description of these interfaces as implemented for z390 and zVSAM is detailed in the next chapters.

-## ACB Macro
+### ACB macro

 The ACB macro will generate an ACB and initialize it according to the parameters specified on the macro invocation.